-California gas production transported on the PG&E system dropped significantly during the previous quarter.
-There is currently approximately 120 MDth per day of California produced gas supply delivered to the PG&E system.
+California gas production transported on the PG&E system dropped significantly during the later part of 2003.
+There is currently approximately 110 MDth per day of California produced gas supply delivered to the PG&E system.
 This is down from the previous level of approximately 175 MDth per day.

 Imbalances between the scheduled nominations and actual gas production from California gas wells delivering into the PG&E pipeline system are managed through California Production Balancing Agreements (CPBAs).
 The CPBA provides a monthly balancing mechanism at the gas well meter.
 While there are numerous differences, the CPBA generally works in much the same manner as an NBAA, which provides aggregate monthly balancing for a group of end-use customer meters.
-A significant difference is that CPBAs are not subject to OFOs and do not pay OFO noncompliance charges.
+A significant difference is that CPBAs have not been subject to OFOs and have not paid OFO noncompliance charges.